WalletConnect/walletconnect-docs/docs/specs/clients/chat/chat-authentication.md

 * aud - recipient blockchain account (did:pkh)
 * xma - extensible media attachment (optional)

-## Chat Acknowledgements
+## Chat Receipts

-When we are validating chat acknowledgements we must use the following additional fields in the jwt:
+When we are validating chat receipts we must use the following additional fields in the jwt:

 * sub - hash of the message received
 * aud - sender blockchain account (did:pkh)